 g.
 Legal contingencies

-The Company has received various orders and notices from tax authorities in respect of direct taxes and indirect taxes.
+The Company receives various orders and notices from tax authorities and other parties in respect of direct and indirect taxes and other claims.
 The outcome of these matters may have a material effect on the financial position, results of operations or cash flows.

 Management regularly analyses current information about these matters and provides provisions for probable losses including the estimate of legal expense to resolve such matters.
 In making the decision regarding the need for loss provisions, management considers the degree of probability of an unfavorable outcome and the ability to make a sufficiently reliable estimate of the amount of loss.
 The filing of a suit or formal assertion of a claim against the company or the disclosure of any such suit or assertions does not automatically indicate that a provision of a loss may be appropriate.